isemiyake/masteringGit/readme.md

-## hello git
+## Welcome to git
-- I'm adding this from feature-branch
+- I'm adding this from dev-adrian